-In 2011 Matilda The Musical won both The Peter Hepple Award for Best Musical at The Critics’ Circle Awards and The Ned Sherrin Award for Best Musical at the Evening Standard Theatre Awards.
-The production has also collected the awards for Best Musical Production and Best Performance in a Musical (Bertie Carvel) at the Theatre Awards UK 2011.
+In 2011, the production won both The Peter Hepple Award for Best Musical at The Critics’ Circle Awards and The Ned Sherrin Award for Best Musical at the Evening Standard Theatre Awards.
+It also collected awards for Best Musical Production and Best Performance in a Musical (Bertie Carvel) at the Theatre Awards UK 2011.
 It picked up four awards at the 2012 Whatsonstage.com awards including Best New Musical, Rob Howell for Best Set Designer, Peter Darling for Best Choreographer and Tim Minchin for the London Newcomer of the Year.

-After opening to rave reviews and winning a Sydney Theatre Award for Best Musical, the Australian production played a sold-out season at Melbourne’s Princess Theatre.
-In July 2016, the production won all 13 Helpmann Awards for which it was nominated – a new record.
-Having concluded its Australian Tour, Matilda will visit Auckland, New Zealand for a strictly limited season from August 2017 and will commence its first UK & Ireland Tour in March 2018.
+After an acclaimed opening, and a Sydney Theatre Award for Best Musical, the Australian production played a sold-out season at Melbourne’s Princess Theatre.
+In July 2016, the production won all 13 Helpmann Awards for which it was nominated – setting a new record.
+Having concluded its Australian and New Zealand Tour in 2017, Matilda The Musical began its first UK & Ireland Tour in March 2018.